 Other kind supporters

 W.L.
 Bergman, Col. Harry M. Conley, USAF (Ret.), Col. H. Griffin Mumford, USAF (Ret.), Lt.
 Col. Robert C. Cozens, USAF (Ret.), Flight Officer Paul E. Perceful, USAF, Gerald Grove, Bob Rosenzweig, Brad Petrella, Rob Morris, Col. Daniel Cummins, USAF (Ret.), Michael Darter, Dennis Sparks, Richard E. Flagg, Bill Murchison, Mary Pirtle (David F. Prees), Marguerite M. Rice, Anna Villanueva, Ayden Alley, Keith B. Taylor, Gregory Blair Rice, Vian A. (Conley) Cafaro, Charles I. Nelson, Ken McPherson, Marc Eskenazi (son of Jack Eskenazi, a B-26 pilot), Michael Stevenson (writing the story of Howard R. Stanbery), John Burgan (great nephew of Robert J. Nicholson), Garry Miller (son of Harry S. Miller, a WW2 pilot), Carl, from the same hometown as TSgt.
-Billie Clapper, and Terry Hirsch, volunteer researcher, Milwaukee War Memorial Center.
+Billie Clapper, and Terry Hirsch, volunteer, Milwaukee War Memorial Center.

-Last but not least, thanks to the 95th Bomb Group (H) memorials foundation.
+Last but not least, thanks to the 95th Bomb Group (H) Memorials Foundation.